Spikef/cmdu/README.md

 ### Variadic arguments

 The last argument of a command can be variadic, and only the last argument.
-To make an argument variadic you have to append `...` to the argument name.
+To make an argument variadic you have to prepend `...` to the argument name.
 Here is an example:

 ```js
 #!/usr/bin/env node